open-io/oio-sds/README.md

 The build process of OpenIO SDS depends on:
 * cmake, make, cp, sed, bison, flex
-* perl, perl-Template-Toolkit: in its early years, these were used as code generators.
-This is a legacy code.
 * python: more recently, the code generators became pythonic scripts.
 Pure python, no dependency.
 * apr, apr-util-devel, apr-devel
 * [asn1c](https://github.com/vlm/asn1c)